 During the month of May 2020, Stepping Stones received funds from the CARES Act and teachers began working from home to prepare for the reopening of the center.
 On June 8, 2020, Stepping Stones was able to reopen and provide day care services for children.

-Our most recent new ministry is collecting peanut butter and jelly sandwiches.
-Initially it was to support the ministry of The Welcome Church, whose members had their feeding programs cut off with Covid restrictions.
-Under the leadership of Lou Farrell, Grace was the first site to start making and gathering sandwiches, and continues to be a ROCK in the program, often providing 800 or more sandwiches each week.
-Since its beginning in early April, the program, now known as Welcome Bread, has grown.
-There are now 16 churches and organizations, as well as other unaffiliated community members, providing food, with many helpers and multiple distribution sites.
+In spring 2020 Grace became involved in Bread Drop, a ministry collecting peanut butter and jelly sandwiches to distribute to those in need launched by Grace member Lou Farrell.
+Grace was the first site to start making and gathering sandwiches, and continues to be central to the program, often providing 800 or more sandwiches each week.
+Since its beginning in early April, Bread Drop has grown and there are more than 16 churches and organizations, as well as other unaffiliated community members, providing food, with many helpers and multiple distribution sites.
 All together, we have been routinely supplying more than 2,000 sandwiches per week.
 This ministry continues to grow in both volunteers and in the number of hungry brothers and sisters being fed and to whom we are now connected by peanut butter and jelly.
 We have also learned that when life is difficult, it is wonderful to have something important to do, that in feeding, we are also fed.

 During the month of May 2020, Stepping Stones received funds from the CARES Act and teachers began working from home to prepare for the reopening of the center.
 On June 8, 2020, Stepping Stones was able to reopen and provide day care services for children.September 2020 marks the 50th anniversary of Stepping Stones caring for young children in the Hatfield community.
 The Stepping Stones Committee and Grace will work together to celebrate this milestone throughout the year.